jeremyFreeAgent/oh-my-zsh-powerline-theme/README.md

 oh-my-zsh Powerline style Theme

-This is a modified two-line version, one for information, one for input.
+This is a modified two-line version: one for information, one for input.

 Preview
 -------